tttmmmyyyy/fixlang/Document.md

 ## `contains : [k : Eq, k : Hash] k -> HashSet k -> Bool`
 Check whether a hashset contains an element.

+## `empty : I64 -> HashSet k`
+Create an empty HashSet which is reserved so that it will not rehash until size exceeds the spacified value.

 ## `erase : [k : Eq, k : Hash] k -> HashSet k -> HashSet k`
 Erase an element from a HashSet.